k3s-io/docs/docs/installation/configuration.md

 - The token set to `secret`
 - Debug logging enabled

-### Kubelet configuration
+## Kubelet Configuration Files

+Kubernetes supports configuring the kubelet via both CLI flags, and configuration files.
+Configuring the kubelet via CLI flags has long been deprecated, but it is still supported, and is the easiest way to set basic options.
+Some advanced kubelet configuration can only be set via a config file.
+For more information, see the Kubernetes documentation for the [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) and [setting kubelet parameters via a configuration file](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/).

 :::info Version Gate
-The drop-in directory for kubelet configuration files or the config file (options 1 and 2 below) are only available in v1.32 and above.
-For lower minors, you should use the kubelet args directly (option number 3 below)
+Support for kubelet drop-in configuration files or the config file (options 1 and 2 below) are only available in v1.32 and above.
+For older releases, you should use the kubelet args directly (option number 3 below).
 :::

-Following on from upstream behavior, kubelet configuration can be changed in different ways with a specific [order of precedence](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/#kubelet-configuration-merging-order).

 K3s uses a default kubelet configuration which is stored under `/var/lib/rancher/k3s/agent/etc/kubelet.conf.d/00-k3s-defaults.conf`.
 If you would like to change the default configuration parameters, there are three ways to do so:

-1. (Recommended) Drop a config file in `/var/lib/rancher/k3s/agent/etc/kubelet.conf.d/`
+1. Place a drop-in configuration file in `/var/lib/rancher/k3s/agent/etc/kubelet.conf.d/` *(recommended)*
 2. By using the flag `--kubelet-arg=config=$PATHTOFILE`, where `$PATHTOFILE` is the path to a file that includes kubelet config parameters (e.g. `/etc/rancher/k3s/kubelet.conf`) or the flag `--kubelet-arg=config-dir=$PATHTODIR`, where `$PATHTODIR` is the path to a directory which can include files that contain kubelet config parameters (e.g. `/etc/rancher/k3s/kubelet.conf.d`)
 3. By using the flag `--kubelet-arg=$FLAG`, where `$FLAG` is a kubelet configuration parameter (e.g. `image-gc-high-threshold=100`).

+When mixing kubelet CLI flags and configuration file drop-ins, pay attention to the [order of precedence](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-config-file/#kubelet-configuration-merging-order).